 Water play is such a soothing activity to incorporate into playtime and learning.
-When you added elements to make sensory soup you also add the opportunity for pretend play.
+When you add elements to make sensory soup you also add the opportunity for pretend play.
 In the past we’ve made various holiday-inspired water play bins.
-This Thanksgiving sensory soup idea incorporates some of the common symbols of Thanksgiving, and it led to a lot of play and learning.
+This Thanksgiving sensory soup idea incorporates some of the common symbols of Thanksgiving, and it led to a lot of play and learning during our Thanksgiving theme.

 We started with a bin of water, large spoons, real cranberries, plastic mini pumpkins, and Indian corn.
 If your school does not allow you to use real food or you’d just rather not use food for play, then the cranberries can easily be substituted for red beads or plastic cranberries found in the holiday section at a local store.
 But we did use these cranberries when we were done, so if that’s an option read on to find out what we did with them after playtime.

 Tinker slowly started by adding the individual ingredients to the soup.
 As she did she observed to see which items would float and which would sink.
 When there were just a few items in the soup she used her spoon to see how many cranberries she could scoop up at a time.
 Then she would count them, spontaneously incorporating counting and one-to-one correspondence into play.

 Next she started to sprinkle in handful of the ingredients and really get “cooking”.